 The Committee on Courses shall be responsible for: (1) Screening all proposals for course changes and reporting its recommendations to the University faculty through the Faculty Senate; (2) Directing the University editor on the content and structure of the University Catalog; (3) Consulting with the Undergraduate Council and the Graduate Council on curricular patterns of concern; (4) Participating, on behalf of the University faculty, in planning the development and improvement of the instructional program of the institution;

-(5) Reviewing courses not taught on a regular basis; (6) Determining whether courses satisfy the multicultural requirement; (7) Monitoring adherence to the approved curriculum, standards, and policies on an as-needed basis; and, (8) Providing advice and assistance to schools and departments in the planning of the curriculum.
+(5) Reviewing courses not taught on a regular basis; (6) Determining whether courses satisfy Cultural Literacy and Core Education requirements; (7) Monitoring adherence to the approved curriculum, standards, and policies on an as-needed basis; and, (8) Providing advice and assistance to schools and departments in the planning of the curriculum.
 When the committee is recessed, the chair of the committee shall have authority to approve immediate emergency requests for course changes subject to review when the committee resumes business.
 This authority may be delegated to the Provost in the absence of the chair.

 Membership Requirements:

-Membership of the Committee on Courses consists of 7 teaching faculty, with no two from the same department, nor more than two from the same school or college, with the exception of the College of Arts and Sciences, nor no more than two from any one of the three CAS divisions of Natural Sciences, Social Sciences and Humanities; 2 students, one graduate and one undergraduate; plus the following ex officio, non-voting members: an Assistant Vice Provost of Academic Affairs, Catalog Editor or designee, Director of Academic Advising or designee, University Registrar or designee, and Dean of the Graduate School or designee.
-A quorum must be present for voting.
-A quorum shall consist of a majority of the voting members.
+Membership of the Committee on Courses consists of:

+Maximum of 9 teaching faculty – broadly represented, no two from the same department, no more than two from the same school or college (except CAS), and at least one from each of the three CAS subdivisions of Natural Sciences, Humanities, and Social Sciences

+one graduate student

+one undergraduate student;

+Faculty Senator Liaison

+Plus the following ex officio, non-voting members:

+Assistant Vice Provost of Academic Affairs

+Catalog Editor or designee

+Director of Academic Advising or designee

+University Registrar or designee,

+Vice Provost for Graduate Studies or designee

+A quorum, which shall consist of a majority of voting members, must be present for voting.

 Leadership Structure (Chair, Convener &/or Staff):